dylanfrankcom/GPU-Identifier/README.md

 ## Future

 This application is effectively sunset given that Apple Silicon does not support dedicated or external graphics from third parties.
 However, if you are a user and have any feature requests you can <a href="mailto:hello@dylanfrank.com?subject=GPU Identifier Feature Request" target="_blank">email</a> or <a href="https://mastodon.social/@dylanfrankcom/" target="_blank">toot</a> me!

+Edit: GPU Identifier was removed from the Mac App Store on August 19, 2024.
+Thank you everyone who gave it a try!

 ## Shout-outs
 * Cody Krieger's [gfxCardStatus](https://github.com/codykrieger/gfxCardStatus) for the original inspiration.
 Check it out if you would like a more complete, feature rich solution.